ilhan007/ui5con-web-component/docs/4_Use_WebComps_in_Smart_Store_app.md

 <br>

 - The **`Home`** page opens.
-It's providing an overview of Smart Store Manager and quick actions to manage the smart stores.
+It's providing an overview for the Smart Store Manager and quick actions to manage the smart stores.

 <br>